Bathing your dog regularly is an essential element of dog care. And the need to keep your dog healthy and clean doesn’t stop during cold weather.

 By towel bath, we refer to light cleaning.

-Wet your dog’s towel and use it to clean its ears, eyes, and nose.
+Wet your dog’s towel to clean its ears, eyes, and nose.
 Gently rub the damp towel over your dog’s paws to clean them.

 You can also rub the wet, warm towel over their coat.
 Do not apply any soap or shampoo.